Limitation of Characterizing Implicit Regularization by Data-independent Functions: Regularization

-We begin by defining the regularization in a general sense as a mapping between collections of algorithms in the following.
-We say $A$ is a \textit{method} if it maps an arbitrary dataset $S$ to a subset $A(S)$ of the parameter space $\sR^M$ of a model.
+We begin by defining the regularization in a general sense as a mapping between collections of algorithms.
+Let $g: \sR^M \times \sR^d \to \sR$ be a model as before.
+We say $A$ is a \textit{method} if it maps an arbitrary dataset $S$ to a subset $A(S)$ of $\sR^M$.
 We call $A(S)$ the \textit{solution set of $A$}.